That awesome hike you have planned in the mountains is sure to tire your dog out! But what if it rains? Or if you sprain your ankle?

-We’ve been feeding Honey out of food toys since she was an 8-week old puppy.
+We’ve been feeding Honey out of food toys since she was 8-weeks old.
 Her first was a plastic bottle balanced on its opening.
 We’d put her kibble inside, balance the bottle on its neck, and encourage her to knock it over with her nose.
 While she was eating what fell out, we’d set the bottle up again.

 From there she graduated to more advanced toys, including the Kong Wobbler which requires her to work the toy all over the room to get her full meal.

 The result of feeding Honey from food toys all these years?
 She takes a deep nap immediately after eating.

 If you’re concerned about the noise your dog might make playing with the KONG Wobbler, try a snuffle mat instead.

 Or, if your dog is particularly clever, get a food puzzle that makes them solve problems to release their food.